spikeon/exoguitar/models/Head/Classical/ASSEMBLY.md

 ![Shaft](./exploded%20views/Step%203a%20-%20Tensioner%20Shaft%20x6.png)

-Note that the TPU filament pieces are inserted BEFORE the heat set insert is installed.
+Note that the TPU filament piece is inserted BEFORE the heat set insert is installed.

 #### Step 3c: Assemble Knob